Expropriation by Peter Kropotkin (1886)

 Historically, revolutionists concerned themselves with problems of production, distribution, transitioning society out of capitalism, and the nature and administration of a revolutionary society.
 How these questions are answered helps us to distinguish between political ideologies.
 Here, Kropotkin lays out the case for “expropriation”–the seizure and distribution of the wealth and resources of society from the rich (bourgeoisie) to the working class–from an anarchist-communist perspective.
-In this sense, expropriation is seen as an initial redistribution of goods and resources by and to the working-class, contributing towards the anarchist-communist goal of the elimination of private property (separate from personal property) and monetary exchange.
+In this sense, expropriation is seen as an initial redistribution of goods and resources by and to the working-class, contributing towards the anarchist-communist goal of the elimination of private property (separate from personal property), monetary exchange, and class division.

 It is interesting to note that Kropotkin influenced and engaged with many tendencies within anarchism including syndicalism and insurrectionary anarchism.
 His support for expropriation and “propaganda of the deed” lend Kropotkin continued, though little recognized, relevance to individualist-influenced anarchist tendencies, including insurrectionary anarchism.

 This work was transcribed from an 1886 primary-source pamphlet digitized by Google, available here.

 Links to appropriate Wikipedia articles have been embedded to provide context and explanation for names and more obscure references.
 This is to fulfill our mission to educate and give appropriate context without the need for excessive navigation and searching by the reader.

 Better Worlds, Brighter Futures strives to foster discussion and action both online and off.
 For those interested in further discussion of this text, the Hypothesis annotation plugin has been enabled, allowing readers to highlight and annotate text, reply to, and discuss annotations.
 Or get in touch!
 Let us build a community!